 - Discuss how different types of evidence can help establish the elements of the crime, corroborate or challenge statements made by a victim, suspect, or witnesses, and address potential defenses.

-- Explain what can and cannot be concluded on the basis of a forensic examination of a sexual suspect.
+- Explain what can and cannot be concluded on the basis of a forensic examination of a sexual assault suspect.

 CONTINUING EDUCATION (NURSES ONLY)